allegro/blog/_posts/2021-11-12-choose-your-skills.md

 gather requirements and prototype with the client.
 Your customer who cares most about your work and skills are the team, the leader and the company you work for.
 However, what you do must also suit you.
 If you want your work and your knowledge to be of value to them, you need to gather their requirements first.
 Then quickly show the result and make sure it’s what they wanted.
-Are you probably wondering what this prototyping is for in the case of your work?
+You are probably wondering what this prototyping is for in the case of your work?
 You have done some work, it has been accepted so what more is there to talk about.
 There could be lots of reasons.
 You could have spent too much time on it, it’s even possible that what you did is wrong.
 You would have to put in a huge amount of time and work to improve it, which is why it was accepted as it is.
 Without prototyping, your work might appear to be of good